-The Socio-Cognitive Engineering methodology is used in numerous research and development projects.
-Some if these project provided so-called design patterns, which can be re-used by definition and included in the "foundation" of a new or re-designed system.
+The Socio-Cognitive Engineering method was and is used in numerous research and development projects.
+Some if these projects provided so-called design patterns, which can be re-used by definition and included in the "foundation" of a new or re-designed system.
+We distinguish Interaction Design Patterns (IDP) and Team Design Patterns (TDP).

 Interaction Design Patterns (IDP)